ocapn/ocapn/draft-specifications/Model.md

 Values of different OCapN types are not Equal.
 Values of the same OCapN type may be Equal under conditions specific to their shared type.
-All OCapN types maintain pass invariant Equality except Promise.
+All OCapN types maintain pass invariant Equality except Promise and (tentatively) Error.

 All OCapN implementations, regardless of language, must model all OCapN types such that Equality for the in-language representation of values is consistent with the Equality and Pass Invariance of Equality for their corresponding OCapN model type.

-A type holds Equality invariant over passage between OCapN peers because any pair of local values that are Equal can be passed to another and the remote values will also be Equal.
+A type holds Equality invariant over passage between OCapN peers.
+Any pair of local values that are Equal can be passed to another peer and the respective remote values will also be Equal.

 It follows that, for any local value that is sent to a remote peer and then returned, the sent and received values will be Equal.

-> OCapN Equal values may be locally distinguishable by oother operators
+> OCapN Equal values may be locally distinguishable by other operators
 > depending on the language implementation and type.

 > In JavaScript, none of `==`, `===`, or `Object.is` are sufficient to compare